-With the help and recommendation of my hostel owners, I went on a guided tour to Nami Island and Elysian Gangchon Ski Resort.
+With the help and recommendation of the staff at my hostel (they were the owners actually), I went on a guided tour to Nami Island and Elysian Gangchon Ski Resort.
 Normally, I wouldn’t even entertain the idea of getting a package tour, because I know that I could come up with an itinerary for half the price, but I just didn’t have time for it.
 I was already in Korea when I changed my mind.
 So what made me decide to get the package tour?

 TWO BIRDS, ONE STONE